-May Wong (aka MAY CHI) is a Hong Kong-born songwriter, composer and visual artist currently based in Birmingham, UK.
+May Chi is a Hong Kong-born songwriter, composer and visual artist currently based in the East Midlands, UK.

-A defier of genre boundaries, MAY CHI’s songwriting blends Alternative Rock, Indie Folk and Ambient elements to create uniquely ethereal and rustic soundscapes.
+A defier of genre boundaries, May's songwriting blends Alternative Rock, Indie Folk and Ambient elements to create uniquely ethereal and rustic soundscapes.
 Her introspective and vulnerable penmanship evokes the feelings of saudade (nostalgic yearning) and catharsis in her lyricism.
-She self produced her first two EPs, Blue and Wayfaring, over the course of 2018 and 2019, and is currently working on her debut album Suspension, expected to be released in late 2021.
+She self produced her first two EPs, Blue and Wayfaring, over the course of 2018 and 2019, and is currently working on her debut album Suspension, which was the recipient of the Sound and Music COVID 19 Composer Awards.
 Her songs have been featured on BBC Introducing and AmazingRadio, and she has performed at events such as RBC’s International Women’s Day Festival in 2020 and Leon Trimble’s 2021 Stryx Gallery Residency.

-A keen artist, her visual memory is evident within her large musical body of works, often drawing from nature.
-Additionally, she has designed illustrations, graphic designs and short videos in accompaniment of her music and for a variety of clients including Collector Land and Young Composers Project, as well as experimenting with film photography.
+A keen artist, her visual mindedness is evident within her large musical body of works often drawing from nature.
+Additionally, she has created illustrations, graphic designs and short videos in accompaniment of her music and for a variety of clients including Collector Land and Young Composers Project, as well as experimenting with film photography.
 With future artistic endeavours, she is looking to narrow the gap between her art and music practises.

 Issue 2.1: Coming of Age (Interview) - Retrograde Magazine